metasfresh/metasfresh-documentation/_howto_collection/EN/how_to_use_the_standalone_printing_client.md

 lang: en
 ---

+# Why?

+A standalone printing client is useful in differnt scenarios.
+For example, if you use a hosted metasfresh instance, that instance which runs on our server has no access to your local printers.
+Still, your processes might require that at certain stages, documents are automatically printed by your local servers.

+To address this, the standalone printing client can run locally, with access to your local printers, retrieve print jobs from metasfresh and perform them using your printers.

-# 0. Get the printing client binary
+# 0. Get the printing client software

+* The client is a single jar file that can be executed with java.
+  * This means that you need to have a java runtime environment (JRE) on the computer where the client shall run.
 * The client needs to run on a local system of yours which needs to have access to your printer(s).
 The client will use java's [Print Service API](https://docs.oracle.com/javase/8/docs/technotes/guides/jps/spec/jpsOverview.fm4.html) to access those printers.
 * Can be obtained in different ways:
+  * The client is available from our artifact repository.
+The latest release version can be obtained via this URL: [https://repo.metasfresh.com/service/local/artifact/maven/redirect?g= de.metas.printing&a=de.metas.printing.client&v=LATEST&r=mvn-release&p=jar&c=jar-with-dependencies](https://repo.metasfresh.com/service/local/artifact/maven/redirect?g= de.metas.printing&a=de.metas.printing.client&v=LATEST&r=mvn-release&p=jar&c=jar-with-dependencies)
   * If you installed the metasfresh.tar.gz distribution, then the current version of the printing client binary is the file `de.metas.printing.client-jar-with-dependencies.jar`, located in your metasfresh server's `/opt/metasfresh/download` folder.
-  * The client is also available from our artifact repository.
-The latest release version can be obtained via this URL: [https://repo.metasfresh.com/service/local/artifact/maven/redirect?g= de.metas.printing&a=de.metas.printing.client&v=LATEST&r=mvn-release&p=jar&c=jar-with-dependencies](https://repo.metasfresh.com/service/local/artifact/maven/redirect?g= de.metas.printing&a=de.metas.printing.client&v=LATEST&r=mvn-release&p=jar&c=jar-with-dependencies)

 # 1. Set up a dedicated printing-client-user in metasfresh

+Background: metasfresh allows to configure one user to print on behalf of another user.
+The standalone printing client will connect to metasfresh a the user which we configure in this step.
+It can then receive those other users' print jobs to print all of the on your local printers.

 * Choose something like StandAlonePrintingClient-Test for the first name
 * As a convention the *last name* of non-person users is "TU" (technical user), but that's not a must
-* Generate an API-token for the new user; it will be used to authenticate the client.
+* Obtain an authentication token for the new user; it will be used by the printing client when connecting to metasfresh
+  * The token is created in the "Authentication Tokens" tab of the user window
+  * The token is a random string that is generated automatically as soon as you create the new authentication record.
 * Also:
   * Remember to check the "is a systremuser" flag, otherwise the login and password fields are not shown
   * Remember that in order to log in, the user also needs to have a role

-# 2. Prepare the printing client config file
+# 2. Create the printing client config file

 * The printing client is configured via a settings file that can look as follows.
+  * We recomment that you copy the
+* You can use a normal text editor to create and maintain this file
-* We suggest to name the file e.g. `metasfresh-printing-client-config.properties`
+* We suggest to name the file e.g. `metasfresh-printing-client-config.properties` and place it in the same folder that contains the printing client.

 ```
 #